 - make slightly thick and pouring consistency of the batter.

-- rest the dough for 4-5 hrs or overnight, so it will be properly fermented.
+- rest batter for 6-8 hrs or overnight, so it will properly be fermented.

 - addition of baking soda helps to fluffy handvo.

-- if your pan does not have a heavy bottom, then place tawa before baking the handva.
+- if your pan is not a heavy bottom, then place tawa before baking the handva.

 - bake handva for 35-40 min on low-medium flame.

-- handva tastes great when it is served hot.
+- hadva taste great when it is served hot.